trampgeek/jobe/README.md

   1. Increase default per-run memory allocation from 200 MB to 400 MB.
 Needed for NodeJS in particular but everything is getting greedier.

+### 1.9.0 (10 October 2023)

+  1. Update runguard to latest version from domjudge.
+It uses cgroups to limit CPU time and memory, so should be much more robust in dealing with Java, which allocates itself vast amounts of memory that it never uses.